 The term "parent" includes "a person standing in a parental relation."
 Education Code §§ 25.093(i), 25.0951(b).

 This could include a guardian or a grandparent who is supporting the child.

-At the time it files a complaint for parent contributing to non-attendance, the school district must provide "evidence of the parent's criminal negligence."
-Education Code § 25.0951(b).
-It is not enough "to allege merely that the accused, in committing the offense, acted . . . with criminal negligence."
-Art.
-21.15, Code of Criminal Procedure.
 For example, a petition might allege that a parent dropped their child off at the mall instead of taking them to school; the acts that constitute the criminal negligence must be stated, not just the words "criminal negligence."